hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/2-new-technologies/index.md

                 - vision enhancing algorithms produce HD video
                 - use of VR to immerse people in real world
                 - dialouge user interface to control devices
+                - retinal implants connected to camera
+                    - signals allow brain to interpret environment
+                    - wearer has some sense around
+                - night vision goggles to enhance low light vision
+                - used by surgeons when carrying our surgery
+                    - surgery can be carried out more precisely
+                    - improves patient recovery rates
             - walking around
                 - shape outlines for objects (to make it more apparent)
                 - enlarge signs to make words more readable